Two-stage Estimation for Causal Inference Involving a Semi-continuous Exposure: Application to the prenatal alcohol exposure study

 The Detroit Longitudinal Cohort is a prospective study of 480 pregnant African-American women from inner-city Detroit and their children, followed from birth to age 19 to investigate the effects of PAE \citep{jacobson2004maternal,jacobson2002validity}.
-Prenatal alcohol intake was assessed at each visit using a timeline follow-back interview \citep{jacobson2002validity} and summarised as average daily consumption over pregnancy; let $T$ denote the average ounces of absolute alcohol (AA) per day.
-We treat PAE as a semi-continuous exposure: $A = I(T>0)$ is a binary indicator of any drinking, and $D = \log T$ is the log daily dose among drinkers.
+Prenatal alcohol intake was assessed at each visit using a timeline follow-back interview \citep{jacobson2002validity} and summarized as average daily consumption over pregnancy; let $T$ denote the average ounces of absolute alcohol (AA) per day.
+We treat PAE as a semi-continuous exposure: $A = I(T>0)$ is a binary indicator of any drinking (16.2\% of mothers reported no drinking during pregnancy), and $D = \log T$ is the log daily dose among drinkers.
 The reference dose is set to $-2.31$, the sample mean of $D$ among exposed mothers.
-The outcome is the Freedom from Distractibility Index of the Wechsler Intelligence Scales for Children, 3rd edition (WISC-III), measured at age 7 years for 377 children.
+The outcome is the Full Scale IQ score of the Wechsler Intelligence Scales for Children, 3rd edition (WISC-III) \cite{wechsler1991wisc}, measured at age 7 years for 377 children.
+Among children with observed outcomes, the mean (SD) Full Scale IQ score was 84.22 (12.31).

-We adjust for baseline maternal sociodemographic characteristics, smoking and other substance use during pregnancy, reproductive history, gestational age at screening, and measures of the home environment and maternal cognition (listed in Table~7 in Appendix G.1).
-To address missingness, we generate 20 multiply imputed datasets using an imputation model including all variables; further details are given in Appendix~G.2.
+We adjust for baseline maternal sociodemographic characteristics, smoking and other substance use during pregnancy, reproductive history, gestational age at screening, and measures of the home environment and maternal cognition (listed in Table \ref{table-appendix7} in Appendix \ref{sup-e1}).
+To address missingness, we generate 20 multiply imputed datasets using an imputation model including all variables; further details are given in Appendix \ref{sup-E2}.
 Point estimates and standard errors are combined using Rubin’s rules under a missing-at-random assumption \citep{rubin1976inference,little2019statistical}.

-\subsection{Application and findings}
+\subsection{Application and Findings}

-We estimate the causal effects of prenatal drinking status and continuous dose using five approaches: (i) conventional covariate regression adjustment; (ii) two–propensity-score regression adjustment; (iii) a two-stage analysis with PS regression adjustment in Stage~II; (iv) a two-stage analysis with IPW in Stage~II; and (v) a two-stage analysis with AIPW in Stage~II.
-Implementation details are provided in Appendix~G.3.
+We estimate the causal effects of prenatal drinking status and continuous dose using five approaches: (i) conventional covariate regression adjustment; (ii) two–part PS regression adjustment; (iii) a two-stage analysis with PS regression adjustment in Stage~II; (iv) a two-stage analysis with IPW in Stage~II; and (v) a two-stage analysis with AIPW in Stage~II.
+Implementation details are provided in Appendix \ref{sup-e3}.